8 Days in the Galapagos on a Budget: Your Island-Hopping Playbook

 Spent: $55 (ferry + hostel + meals)

-Another ferry, another Dramamine, another 2.5 hours of staring at the horizon.
+Another ferry, another Dramamine, another 2.5 hours on the horizon.

-San Cristobal is the administrative capital and has the most sea lions of any island.
-They are literally everywhere — on park benches, boat ramps, beach chairs, the steps of the municipal building.
-The smell is... present.
+San Cristobal is the administrative capital, and it has more sea lions than any other island.
+They are, genuinely, everywhere — on park benches, boat ramps, beach chairs, the steps of the municipal building.
+The smell is… present.

-Walked to La Loberia beach (free, 30 min from town) and watched a group of marine iguanas swim through the surf.
-They look ungainly on land but in water they're graceful and fast, using their tails like alligators.
+Walk out to La Loberia beach (free, 30 minutes from town) to watch marine iguanas swim through the surf.
+Ungainly on land, they turn graceful and fast in the water, sweeping their tails like alligators.

 Day 8: Kicker Rock + Departure